Chandrabose (lyricist)

-Kanukuntla Subhash Chandrabose (Telugu: కనుకుంట్ల సుభాష్ చంద్రబోస్) is an Indian lyricist and playback singer who works in Telugu films.
+Kanukuntla Subhash Chandrabose is an Indian lyricist and singer who works in Telugu cinema.
 Chandrabose debuted as a lyricist with the 1995 film Taj Mahal.
 In a career spanning over 25 years, he has written lyrics for about 3600 songs in over 850 films.
-Chandrabose won an Academy Award and a Golden Globe Award for "Naatu Naatu" song from the film RRR (2022).
-He has received two Nandi Awards, two Filmfare Awards, and three SIIMA Awards as a lyricist.
+Chandrabose won an Academy Award and a Golden Globe Award for the song "Naatu Naatu" from RRR (2022).
+He has received one National Award, two Nandi Awards, two Filmfare Awards, and three SIIMA Awards as a lyricist.

 Early life and career

-Chandrabose is born in the village of Challagariga of Warangal district, Andhra Pradesh (now in Bhupalpally district, Telangana), where he completed high school.
+Chandrabose was born in the village of Challagariga of Warangal district, Andhra Pradesh, India (now in Bhupalpally district, Telangana, India), where he completed high school.
 He is the youngest of four siblings, and his father worked as a primary school teacher.
 He earned a degree in Electrical and Electronics Engineering from Jawaharlal Nehru Technological University, Hyderabad.
 Early in his career, he tried working as a singer in Doordarshan, without success.
 He then decided to switch to working as a lyricist.

 He entered the film industry with Muppalaneni Shiva's film Taj Mahal (1995).
 Music director M. M. Srilekha helped him with his first film song, "Manchu Kondallona Chandramaa" in 1995.
 He adopted Chandrabose as his screen name on the advice of his first director Muppalaneni Siva.

+Family life

 Chandrabose married Suchitra, a choreographer in the Telugu film industry.
+He has one son Nanda Vanamali and one daughter Amrita Varshini.
+He has two brothers (Rajender, Koti) and a sister (Swaroopa).